Lymantria dispar (Gypsy Moth)

 The DCNR Bureau of Forestry uses an integrated pest management approach to monitor and treat gypsy moth populations to lessen tree mortality and prevent significant defoliation.

-The bureau conducts annual egg mass surveys to monitor gypsy moth populations and implements a suppression program when populations exceed threshold levels.
+annual egg mass surveys (PDF) to monitor gypsy moth populations and implements a suppression program when populations exceed threshold levels.

 Tips for Homeowners with Gypsy Moth Infestations

 Survey your property for egg masses in the summer and fall.
 The gypsy moth has one generation per year in Pennsylvania.

 Females lay their eggs as light tan egg masses (100-1,500 eggs/mass) on trees, stones, and other substrates during June and July.